Nithin1503/M2_EmbeddedSystem/Project/1_Requirements/README.md

 ### WHO
    Normal consumers are the people who use this.
 ### WHY
-   Inorder to control the motor.
+   Inorder to control the relay.
 ### HOW
    By using a micro-controller, sensors and few actuators.